sohamsshah/insight-jainism/docs/Stories/Tale_of_two_swans.md

 No deed is without consequence.
 Neither Ganga nor Yamuna can cleanse one's sins.
 Karma spares nothing.
 Not even the Tirthankars (and all Arihantas), who, through introspection into their own souls, become the destroyers of Karmas.

-These [Karmas](./../Concepts/Karma%20Theory/part1.md) also did not spare the soul of Jeevandhar Swami, who, in a past life, committed the sin of confining the two baby swans.
+These [Karmas](./../Concepts/Karma%20Theory/part1.md) also did not spare the soul of Jeevandhar Swami, who, in a past life, committed the sin of confining the baby swan.

 Despite being the son of the prestigious and renowned King Satyandhar, Jeevandhar's birth unfolded in stark contrast to a life of luxury.
 His arrival occurred in a desolate graveyard, devoid of any witnesses.
 Tragically, his father had already perished in battle when he emerged from Queen Vijaya's womb.
 Compounded by an enemy invasion, his mother was forced to abandon him to fate and flee the scene.

 Later in life, Jeevandhar Swami faced further challenges as he found himself ensnared and imprisoned within the stronghold of the enemy clan.

-> ***Due to Jeevandhar Swami's past actions of separating the two baby swans as Yashodhar, he found himself enduring prolonged separation from his own parents in this current life.
+> ***Due to Jeevandhar Swami's past actions of separating the the baby swan as Yashodhar, he found himself enduring prolonged separation from his own parents in this current life.
 Furthermore, his act of confining the innocent birds resulted in his imprisonment by the enemy in this life.***

 Isn't this insight fascinating?